sertansenturk/tdd_demo/README.md

 # tdd_demo

-A simple demo for test driven development, automated testing, code style checking, and continous integration
+A simple demo for test-driven development, automated testing, code style checking, and continuous integration

-In this demo, we implement a simple function using test driven development.
+In this demo, we implement a simple function using test-driven development.
 Later, we show how to automate the tests, setup, and coding style in our local machine.
 Finally, we do the automation using continuous integration service.

 Consider you are assigned the ticket below:

 ----------

-## Convert hz scale to cent scale
+## Convert Hz scale to cent scale

 **One-line summary (optional)**: Implement a method called `hz_to_cent` under the `demo` package in `converter.py`, which accepts an array of values in Hz and converts them to cents.